 Students and parents should plan college tours starting in 9th grade.
 That should give high school students enough time during freshmen, sophomore and junior years to visit several different college campuses, take the official college tour, and narrow down their preferences and final college list before senior year.

 Most colleges offer daily walking campus tours during the week and some also offer these on weekends.
 You can search “visit” plus the university’s name to get more information.
 Another alternative is the College Preview Day, which is typically an all-day event on campuses that include campus tours, dorm tours, information sessions, and meetings with departments.
 These are great if your student is interested in a college and needs to learn more than just a walking tour will provide.

 For out of state colleges or others that you can’t visit, be sure to check out any virtual college tours available.
 One popular site is Campus Tours.com; another is E Campus Tours.
 Students can also check YouTube for videos that college students uploaded.
-Here are a couple of great examples: UT Dallas Residence Hall tour, Purdue University drone tour, and tour of University of Alabama.
+Here are a couple of great examples: Purdue University drone tour and tour of University of Alabama.